 If you plan on using an ad or marketing agency to promote your campaign once it’s live, you’ll have the best results if you reach out to your partner a few weeks before you launch.
 BackerKit Marketing partnerships, for example, should begin at least two weeks before your campaign launches.

-During Kickstarter campaign checklist
+Live campaign Kickstarter checklist

 1. Announce your launch